QUICK ANSWER

 That burns fresh questions and confidence.
 Move back to topic practice for one to three weeks depending on the score.
 Use how many practice questions before the Florida real estate exam to size the repair plan.

-One full practice exam shows you what breaks.
-Two show whether the repair worked.
+Snippet answer: Most candidates should take two full simulations if question-bank depth allows.
+One shows what breaks.
+Two show whether repair worked.

 Three can be useful if: